yaelatletl/-godot-gj-api-h/README.md

 ```
 is_online()
 ```
-- depend on connection to Internet
+-depend on connection to Internet

 * Authentificated/ Not Authentificated
 ```
 is_auth()
 ```
-- returns true if the user is authentificated
+-returns true if the user is authentificated

 * Visible/Invisible
 ```